guxm2021/ECBNN/README.md

 ```

 #### Multi-view Lip Reading
+* We followed the paper *End-to-End Multi-View Lipreading, S. Petridis, Y. Wang, Z. Li, M. Pantic.
+British Machine Vision Conference.
+London, September 2017* to download and process the dataset.
+For your convenience, we also upload our [processed OuluVS2 dataset]()
-To train and evaluate our ECBNN model (To ensure the reproducibility, use 'CUBLAS_WORKSPACE_CONFIG=:4096:8' as prefix)
+* To train our ECBNN model from scratch (To ensure the reproducibility, use 'CUBLAS_WORKSPACE_CONFIG=:4096:8' as prefix)

 ```
 cd OuluVS2